michurin/milisp/README.md

 Both parsers try to do the same things.
 However, it is different implementations based on different approaches.
 Go parser is based on classic FSM with explicit STF.
 Python parser follows in the Python tradition and based on RE like `Lib/tokenize.py`.
-Both implementation have to provide the same result.
+Both implementations have to provide the same result.
 If you find some differences, it is a bug (see note about numbers bellow).
 Please report it.

 ### Parse numbers